Water Leaks in Commercial Buildings: What to Do After Finding Them

 Water staining appears on a commercial building’s interior ceiling after a rainstorm.
-The insurance carrier questions whether the damage stems from a covered weather event.
-The building owner’s attorney argues a construction defect caused the failure.
+The insurance carrier questions whether the water intrusion was caused by a storm-created opening.
+The building owner’s attorney argues if it wasn’t a storm-created opening, then it must have been caused by a construction defect.
 The contractor’s counsel points to deferred maintenance as the real cause.

 Three parties.
 Same water damage.
 Three different theories of causation.